 If you are unfortunate to hit a pothole, make sure to check for damage at the earliest safe convenience.
 Pretending like it never happened, could result in a bigger bill further down the line.
 If something doesn’t look or feel right, take your car to a garage to be checked over – you don’t want to let the issue build and cause a bigger problem later on.

-If you do suffer from cracked alloys thanks to those lovely potholes, then contact Scuff Doc today.
+If you encounter a pothole and it damages your tyres or cracks your alloys, you’ll need to contact Scuff Doc.
 We offer a fantastic solution to getting your cracked alloys back on the road again.
+To avoid pothole damage, it’s best to try to avoid a pothole when driving, but if you can’t, make sure to get your vehicle inspected as soon as possible.
 We hope that you found this blog helpful and informative.
-If you have any further questions, about any of the services that we offer, then please get in touch today.
-Call 07884395619 and speak to our friendly Scuff Doc team today!
-Well can come to your home or workplace and it will be taken care of in a flash.
+If you have any further questions about any of the services that we offer, please get in touch today.
+Call 07884395619 and speak to our friendly Scuff Doc team!
+We can come to your home or workplace, and it will be taken care of in a flash.